Mr Cooder, Mr Gibbons, and Mr Johnson

 A gifted blues-rock guitarist and a Johnson devotee since age 14—curiously, the age at which many Johnson enthusiasts, myself included, discovered the Columbia LP King of the Delta Blues Singers, sixteen Johnson songs plucked from oblivion in 1961 by the great record man John Hammond—Billy Gibbons was not only eager to hear the Johnson box, but confident that it was going to take off commercially.
 "Just wait,” he said.
 “This thing is going to be in BMWs all across America.
 It’s gonna be the hippest thing money can buy."
 He was right.
 Robert Johnson: The Complete Recordings, went platinum, selling more than a million copies.

 Ry Cooder, himself brushed by genius, has thought harder about Johnson, and with greater acuity, than probably any other musician.
-Cooder’s insights (with one possible exception—see the footnote below) put those of most, if not all, musicologists to shame.
-(1) Here is the unedited audio of the full interview (unedited because the guy is all pith and no bullshit).
-It’s full of surprising insights, the product of the hundreds of hours that Cooder has spent listening to, pondering, and playing Johnson’s music.
+Cooder’s insights put those of most, if not all, musicologists to shame.
+Here is the unedited audio of our 1990 interview, full of surprising insights, the product of the hundreds of hours that Cooder has spent listening to, pondering, and playing Johnson’s music.
 Yet Cooder, curious, probing, and impatient by nature, remains frustrated, and always will, because we’re never going to know more than a few facts about Johnson.
 We don’t know who killed him, nor where his travels took him, nor very much about the music he played outside of the recording studio.
 “We don’t know nothing about this poor damn guy,” Cooder told me, his frustration palpable.

 Unlike Cooder, Gibbons, whose 30-plus-minute interview, lightly edited, immediately follows Cooder’s, is not uncomfortable with, but welcomes, the mystery that will always cling to Johnson.
 Yet both were delighted—and, as guitarists, relieved—when the two famous photographs (now there are three) were made public in the mid-to-late ‘80s.